 This weekend, the owners allowed visitors to come inside and view the interior, and brainstorm for possible uses for the massive, Gothic Revival church.

-The church is a version of a German hallkirche, with relatively de-emphaisized transepts.
+The church is a version of a German Hallkirche, with relatively de-emphasized transepts.
 All attention is therefore focused towards the high altar.

 The massive compound Gothic columns hold up intricately detailed and well-preserved groin vaulting.

 The choir loft is in bad condition, and the organ is largely gone.